PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states-listing.md

 7. Actions

- - **Edit** - The user can edit a feature as often as necessary, when pressed redirects to the edit page of the selected state.
+ - **Edit** - This is the main action and it can be performed by clicking on the line.
+After clicking on it, the edit state page is displayed.

    👉 See the [specs of the add edit state]({{<ref "add-edit-state.md">}} "add edit state")

- - **Delete** - Deletes the selected state, after deletion shows the message: "Successful deletion.".
+ - **Delete** - After clicking on it, the state is deleted and the following success message is displayed: "Successful deletion.".